triggermesh/docs/docs/guides/dataweavetransformation.md

 * Configure the [Triggers](https://knative.dev/docs/eventing/broker/triggers/)
 * Deploy a curl pod that will allow us to send events to the broker.

+## How to use a DataWeaveTransformation

 A `DataWeaveTransformation` object can be configured to either reply to the event sender or to send the transformed data to a `Sink`, if one is provided.
-In this guide, we will deploy without a `Sink` and configure the replies from the transformation to route to the `EventDisplay` service using a `Trigger`.
+In this guide, we will deploy without a `Sink` and configure the replies from the transformation to route to the `EventDisplay` service using a `Broker` and a `Trigger`.

 The DataWeaveTransformation can have a pre-defined parameters configured in the yaml but it also allows to send the parameters as part of the request.
-In this guide we will use both ways, we will configure the pre-defined parameters in the yaml but we will also use anothers parameters in the request, this is possible by enabling the allowPerEventDwSpell parameter.
+In this guide we will use both ways, we will configure the pre-defined parameters in the yaml but we will also use other parameters in the request, which is made possible by enabling the allowPerEventDwSpell parameter.

-DataWeaveTransformation Parameters:
+## DataWeaveTransformation parameters

 - allowPerEventDwSpell: Allow to send the DataWeaveSpell as part of the request.
 (Optional)
 - dwSpell: DataWeave spell used to transform incoming CloudEvents.
 (Optional)
 - inputContentType: Content type for transformation ['application/json', 'application/xml'].
 (Optional)
 - outputContentType: Content type for transformation output. ['application/json', 'application/xml'].
 (Optional)

-DataWeave Spell
+Below is a sample DataWeave spell that will be used throughout the guide.
 ```
 %dw 2.0
 output application/json